 Because the conversion pathways are shared, the omega-6 fats in their diets also make it harder for these populations to get adequate omega-3.
 12

 Getting “pure” EPA and DHA as a Vegan

-For those who want to stay 100% vegetarian or vegan, studies indicate it is possible to get your DHA levels to a healthy place using algal oil, but be warned, it may take as long as 4 months to get DHA levels to feel good territory.13
+For those who want to stay 100% vegetarian or vegan, studies indicate it is possible to get your DHA levels to a healthy place by using algal oil, but be warned, it may take as long as 4 months to get DHA levels to feel good territory.
+13

-And be double warned, many of the algal oil supplements on the market contain at least some amount of lecithin and sunflower oil, both of which are pro-inflammatory fats, especially in the FADS1 genotypes I discuss above.
+And be double warned, many of the algal oil supplements on the market contain at least some amount of lecithin and sunflower oil, both of which are pro-inflammatory fats, especially in the FADS1 genotypes that were discussed previously.

-- Maybe the simplest takeaway for Vegans who want to stay Vegan is consider an algal oil supplement for a direct source of plant based EPA and DHA.
+- Maybe the simplest takeaway for vegans who want to stay vegan is to consider an algal oil supplement for a direct source of plant-based EPA and DHA.

 - Test.
 Test.
 Test.
 Have your doctor test your EPA and DHA to see where you stand.
 Every version of 23andme carries the FADS1 SNPs in raw data, so it’s helpful to know your status there as well.